 An organism’s genome holds the blueprint for building and maintaining that organism.
-In humans, every single cell in the body contains a copy of the entire genome—3.2 billion DNA base pairs, residing in the chromosomes within the nucleus.
+In humans, every single cell in the body contains a copy of the entire genome.
+3.2 billion DNA base pairs are residing in the chromosomes within the nucleus.

 Genomic analysis refers to the process of identifying, measuring, and comparing features such as DNA sequence and gene expression at a genomic scale.

 Different methods and machines exist for sequencing genomes.
 The average sequencing project takes 3-7 days to complete, depending on the sample count.

 The results are generated instantly.
 Just upload your DNA from 23andMe, Ancestry, MyHeritage, Living DNA, and Family Tree DNA.

 After submitting your raw DNA data, you get reports that include these traits: